AraBlocks/ara-util/README.md

 <a name="isCorrectPassword"></a>
 ### `async util.isCorrectPassword(opts)`

 Validates if an identity's password is correct by attempting to decrypt the Ara keystore (`keystore/ara`).
+The identity must be archived locally for this function to work.
+To recover an existing identity, see [aid.recover](https://github.com/AraBlocks/ara-identity#recover).

 - `opts`
   - `ddo` - document to validate password for